Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Conclusions

 \section{Conclusions}

-In this paper, we presented modifications to the supervised contrastive loss along with considerations for including projection head and refining labels to detect anomalous driving behaviours.
+We presented a new supervised contrastive loss function along with considerations for including projection head and refining labels to improve the detection of anomalous driving behaviours from videos.
 We support our results through rigorous statistical testing.
 We found that combining video clips from different views improves the performance drastically, with the best results achieved by combining top and frontal views and depth and IR cameras.
-In the future, we plan to extend this approach by collecting data with actual drivers on the road.